evansbenj/ancient_monkeys.md/1_what_species_are_in_libraries.md

 /mnt/scratch/ben_evans/ancient_macaques/analyzed_runs/180502_G5925_Macaca
 ```

-and this folder contained a file called `180502_G5925_Macaca.txt` which has index information.
-I'm not sure at what stage this information is needed
+and the commandline references a file called `180502_G5925_Macaca.txt` which has index information.
+This was sent to me by Matthias.

 then this command queries these data bases; probably have to update the -db flag: